mit-orcd/orcd-docs-edit/docs/recipes/torch-gpu-intermediate.md

  - Howto Recipes
 ---

-# Intermediate Distributed Deep Leaning with PyTorch
+# Intermediate Distributed Deep Learning with PyTorch

 Deep leaning is the foundation of artificial intelligence nowadays.
 Deep leaning programs can be accelerated substantially on GPUs.